 (6) The amounts reported in this column represent the aggregate grant date fair value of the restricted stock units granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our common stock on a date in the future when the units are settled.
 Grants made during the fiscal year ended January 31, 2018 include restricted stock units subject to both time and performance-based vesting conditions.
 For time-based vesting awards, the grant date fair value is calculated by multiplying the Black-Scholes value by the number of shares of common stock subject to the restricted stock units.
-For awards subject to both time and performance-based vesting period determined in accordance with FASB ASC Topic 718.
-Assuming the highest level of performance conditions are met, the potential maximum grant date value for the restricted stock units subject to both time and performance-based vesting is \$3.5 million, \$1.0 million, \$250,000, \$1.0 million ad \$700,000 for Messrs.
+For awards subject to both time and performance-based vesting, the grant date fair value is calculated assuming the probable outcome of the performance conditions on the date of grant and is consistent with our estimate of the aggregate compensation cost to be recognized over the vesting period determined in accordance with FASB ASC Topic 718.
+Assuming the highest level of performance conditions are met, the potential maximum grant date value for the restricted stock units subject to both time and performance-based vesting is \$3.5 million, \$1.0 million, \$250,000, \$1.0 million and \$700,000 for Messrs.
 Kessler, Mott and Otten, Dr. Neeleman and Ms. Dreier, respectively.
 For additional information, including a discussion of the assumptions used to calculate these values, please see "-Outstanding Equity Awards at Fiscal Year End Table" below and note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2018.

-- (7) The amounts reported in this column represent the aggregate grant date fair value of stock options granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forefitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our common stock on a date in the future when the stock options are exercised.
-Grants made during the fiscal year ended January 31, 2018, were stock options subject to time-based vesting conditions, including a discussion of the assumptions used to calculate these values, please see "- Outstanding Equity Awards at Fiscal Year End Table" below and note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2018. - (8) The amount reported as earned by Mr. Otten in this column represents commissions earned by him pursuant to his sales incentive plan.
+- (7) The amounts reported in this column represent the aggregate grant date fair value of stock options granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our common stock on a date in the future when the stock options are exercised.
+Grants made during the fiscal year ended January 31, 2018, were stock options subject to time-based vesting conditions.
+For such time-based vesting awards, the grant date fair value was calculated by multiplying the Black-Scholes value by the number of shares of our common stock subject to the stock options.
+For additional information, including a discussion of the assumptions used to calculate these values, please see "-Outstanding Equity Awards at Fiscal Year End Table" below and note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2018. - (8) The amount reported as earned by Mr. Otten in this column represents commissions earned by him pursuant to his sales incentive plan.
 For additional information, please see "-Compensation Discussion and Analysis-Individual Compensation Elements-Sales Incentive Plan" above. - (9) The amounts reported in this column for the fiscal year ended January 31, 2018, represent employer matching contributions made to our Section 401(k) Plan during the applicable fiscal year.